-Finally, we should also recognize that TSN has a P/CF ratio of 5.56.
+Finally, investors will want to recognize that TSN has a P/CF ratio of 9.45.
 This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
-TSN's current P/CF looks attractive when compared to its industry's average P/CF of 9.55.
-Within the past 12 months, TSN's P/CF has been as high as 8.30 and as low as 4.70, with a median of 6.18.
+TSN's P/CF compares to its industry's average P/CF of 15.42.
+Over the past year, TSN's P/CF has been as high as 9.45 and as low as 4.70, with a median of 6.71.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report